stonepros/stone/doc/stonefs/posix.rst

  Differences from POSIX
 ========================

-CephFS aims to adhere to POSIX semantics wherever possible.
-For example, in contrast to many other common network file systems like NFS, CephFS maintains strong cache coherency across clients.
+StoneFS aims to adhere to POSIX semantics wherever possible.
+For example, in contrast to many other common network file systems like NFS, StoneFS maintains strong cache coherency across clients.
 The goal is for processes communicating via the file system to behave the same when they are on different hosts as when they are on the same host.

-However, there are a few places where CephFS diverges from strict POSIX semantics for various reasons:
+However, there are a few places where StoneFS diverges from strict POSIX semantics for various reasons:

 - If a client is writing to a file and fails, its writes are not